abigayl3/SQL_Challenges/Case Study #1 Danny's Diner/Case_Solutions.md

 |      B     |     curry    |
 |      C     |     ramen    |

   - customer A ordered both sushi and curry as their first order.
-The order_date column is a date data type versus a timestamp, so we don't know which one was technically ordered first
+The order_date column is a date data type versus a timestamp, so it is unknown which one was technically ordered first

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?